 Witness the Battle of Ohio

 No matter at what end of Interstate 71 your Major League Baseball allegiance lies, there are chances each season to celebrate our state’s pair of storied franchises as they face off on the diamond.
-Such matchups used to only happen in spring training or special exhibition games, but the advent of interleague play and the decision for the Reds and Indians to host a home stand against each other once every season has led to the Battle of Ohio, a delightful reason to pencil in a baseball road trip.
-First-timers to Great American Ball Park should visit the on-site Cincinnati Reds Hall of Fame & Museum, while those trekking to Progressive Field can pay their respects to Tribe greats at Heritage Park beyond the outfield wall.
-Great American Ball Park, 100 Joe Nuxhall Way, Cincinnati 45202, reds.com; Progressive Field, 2401 Ontario St., Cleveland 44115, indians.com
+Such matchups used to only happen in spring training or special exhibition games, but the advent of interleague play and the decision for the Reds and Guardians to host a home stand against each other once every season has led to the Battle of Ohio, a delightful reason to pencil in a baseball road trip.
+First-timers to Great American Ball Park should visit the on-site Cincinnati Reds Hall of Fame & Museum, while those trekking to Progressive Field can pay their respects to Cleveland's baseball greats at Heritage Park beyond the outfield wall.
+Great American Ball Park, 100 Joe Nuxhall Way, Cincinnati 45202, reds.com; Progressive Field, 2401 Ontario St., Cleveland 44115, mlb.com/guardians

 Eat a Hungarian Hot Dog at the Original Tony Packo’s